Home » Cardiovascular Health » Cardiovascular Disease Prevention » Cardiovascular Exercises

 Cardiovascular exercises are one of three main types of exercise that include strength and flexibility exercises, according to the Arthritis Foundation.
 The term encompasses almost any activity that requires continuous motion of your large muscle groups – legs and arms.
 These activities are termed cardiovascular because they work out your heart and lungs.
 That means you’ll be training these important parts of your body to work more efficiently.

-Furthermore, cardiovascular exercises are a good way to or control weight and cope with stress.
+Furthermore, cardiovascular exercises are a good way to reduce or control weight and cope with stress.
 Both obesity and stress can increase your risk for developing heart disease, so this is another good reason to start moving.

 How Much Should I Exercise?